Forestry & Wildlife Agent: Lee, Marlboro, Darlington, Florence, Clarendon

 M.S.
 Wildlife Biology

 Fairmont State University 1983

-I am a Senior Associate Agent with Clemson Cooperative Extension, specializing in wildlife and natural resources research and public education.
+I am a Senior Extension Agent with Clemson Cooperative Extension, specializing in forestry and wildlife resources research and public education.
 I have worked for Clemson University since 2003 and am currently stationed at the Lee County Extension Office in Bishopville.
 My professional interests are in helping landowners integrate agriculture and forestry operations with wildlife and natural resource management.
 I also have a strong interest in helping those who have an interest in restoring our native ecosystems and keeping prescribed fire a viable land management practice.

 Although I received my M.S. from Clemson University in Wildlife Biology, much of my undergraduate studies focused on plants and plant ecology.
 I have been able to merge these areas into a program that includes, but is not restricted to, restoration and management of the longleaf pine ecosystem, groundcover management in forest ecosystems, native vegetation management, the importance of early successional habitat for wildlife, creating wildlife habitat in urban and suburban landscapes, invasive plant species control, promotion of the use of prescribed fire as a habitat management tool, and integrating wildlife management with forestry and agricultural systems.
 I am frequently asked to speak on these topics and work with my fellow agents on the FNR Extension Team to conduct programs on related topics.
 I am also collaborating on research and demonstration projects with USDA Natural Resources Conservation Service on establishing habitat for native pollinators, and USDA Forest Service on restoration of groundcover species associated with longleaf pine habitat.